Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Sources: NZ Herald, ConsultANZ, Beehive

-15) Virtual reality tours will dominate property marketing and attract tech-savvy buyers
+15) Virtual reality tours will become a standard in property marketing to attract tech-savvy buyers

 Virtual reality tours are now a staple in property marketing, especially for those who love tech.